EdwardMG/rubywrapper/readme.md

 which forward method calls to built-in vim functions. `Var` is also provided for accessing global variables, settings and registers.

-No promises you won't run into edgecases, but seems to handle simple cases in my experimenting.

 ### Ev examples

 `ruby puts Ev.getline(1, 10)`